 - Complete excision is the standard treatment for dysplasia or malignancy

-- After treatment, up to 30% of leukoplakia recurs, and some leukoplakia still transforms to squamous cell carcinoma
+- After treatment, up to 30% of leukoplakia recurs, and some leukoplakia still transforms into squamous cell carcinoma

 Oral Hairy Leukoplakia is unlikely to progress to squamous cell carcinoma